 Our public consultation on the proposed Fees Regulations and RIS closed on Monday 3 May 2021.

 We will consider the submissions received and publish the outcomes of the consultation on Engage Victoria.

 The proposed Fees Regulations have been prepared to support the operation of the Professional Engineers Registration Act 2019 which commences on 1 July 2021.

-Under the Act, professional engineers who provide professional engineering services in and for Victoria in the areas of:
+Under the Act, professional engineers will be required to be registered if they provide professional engineering services in and for Victoria in the areas of:

-- fire safety
+- fire safety engineering

-- electrical, and
+- electrical engineering, and

-- mechanical engineering
+- mechanical engineering.

+However, the requirement to be registered will be progressively phased-in by area of engineering over the next two-and-a-half years.
 In addition to being registered, professional engineers who wish to practise in the building industry will need to have a special endorsement on their registration.
 For more information on professional engineers registration and endorsement, visit Professional engineers.

 To stay informed on the progress on the introduction of registration for professional engineers, subscribe to our newsletter.